-Trial date set for cyclist's Fixed Penalty Notice challenge.
+Trial date for cyclist's FPN challenge

 Alex Paxton received the FPN when he was unable to stop in a cycle box in Fulham in August.